zhengxiaoxue/TBATest/README.md

 Run Main.class, open your browser, visit http:localhost:8081

 ### Run from command:
-* Go to the base directory run: maven clean assembly:assembly You can use –Dmaven.test.skip to speed up
+* Go to the base directory run: mvn clean assembly:assembly You can use –Dmaven.test.skip to speed up
 * cd target/
 * java –jar TBATask.jar
   OR
 * From this directory, run java –jar TBATask.jar
 * Visit http://localhost:8081/index.html

   ![Architecture](https://github.com/zhengxiaoxue/TBATest/blob/main/Architecture%20(1).png)

 ### Design Notice:
-When moving a crane, if there are other cranes in the way, , we have to move away these cranes.
+When moving a crane, if there are other cranes in the way, we have to move away these cranes.
 So I suppose all the cranes are same, when I move the crane I just move cranes to left or right together until one crane reached the target position and also keep positions previous having crane still having crane.
 Hope this suppose doesn’t violate the user case.